dawidhermann/flow-pipe/README.md

 ### Importing Adapters

-You can import adapters in two ways:
+You can import adapters in three ways:

 **Option 1: From individual packages (recommended for tree-shaking)**
 ```typescript